orstavik/JoiComponents/book/chapter4_slot/Pattern_Slottables.md

 But. `slotchange` excludes unassignable slottable-mutations.
 But why is that an issue?
 What would be the purpose of listening for slottable-mutations that would not directly result in "nothing being slotted"?
-The principle purpose of reacting to something that would not be slotted, is **to make the unslottable slottable**.
+The purpose of reacting to a slottable event would be to make **the unslotted slotted**.

 That is the principle usecase.
 Completely non-intelligeble.
 We need a practical usecase.
 Let's say we wan't to make a list.
 This list should be sorted, like a good old fashioned `<OL>`.